Parxzz/Jarvis-Voice-Assistant/README.md

 sic/videos, opening requested sites, fetching system information etc and accessing data from gemini API.

-I CAN'T ENTER THE CODES BECAUSSE THE SECRET KEY IS USED IN THIS (AI KEY) THE RULE OF GITHUB I CAN'T DO ANYTHING.
+I CAN'T UPLOAD THE CODE FILES BECAUSSE THE SECRET KEY IS USED IN THIS (AI KEY) THE RULE OF GITHUB I CAN'T DO ANYTHING.